LS-Organization/erigon/README.md

-# Otterscan v2.0.0-alpha1 enabled Erigon
+# Otterscan v2.1.0-alpha enabled Erigon

-This branch contains the experimental version of Erigon with Otterscan API **v2.0.0-alpha1**.
+This branch contains the experimental version of Erigon with Otterscan API **v2.1.0-alpha**.

 Compatibility:

-- Erigon v2.48.1
+- Erigon v2.49.3
-- Otterscan v2.0.0-alpha1
+- Otterscan v2.1.0-alpha

+> This version is compatible with v2.0.0-alpha.
+If you are currently running it, you can just replace the binary as there were no DB model breaking changes.
+New DB tables will be populated during the first run though.

 ## Warnings/disclaimers (READ THIS FIRST!!!)